 What does our support network look like?

-“One partner might be introverted and only have a few close friends.
+“One partner might be introverted and only have a few best friends.
 Somebody might be super extroverted and recharge with other people,” she continues.
 “Whatever way their support network is defined, there should be a sense of satisfaction rather than a sense of disparity because disparity could make the relationship feel imbalanced.”

 Do we want to follow a religion?
 If so, which one?